kjhov195/beautiful-jekyll/about.md

 I'm broadly interested in __Statistics, machine learning and deep learning__.

-My research involves statistical models, computer vision, machine learning and prediction model using deep neural networks.
+My research involves statistical models, machine learning and deep learning.

 I worked as an intern at __NAVER__ in 2020, __LG CNS__ in 2017, and as an trainee at __KT__ in 2018.

 I am currently a Research Scientist of __YIDS, Yonsei University Institute of Data Science__.

-After completing my Bachelor's degree at Yonsei University, I finished my master's degreeadvised by Prof. Hyunjoong Kim at Yonsei University.
+After completing my Bachelor's degree at Yonsei University, I finished my master's degree advised by Prof. Hyunjoong Kim at Yonsei University.

 <br>